-As the installation of the SCH108BEX may differ from location to location, it is not possible to give exact instructions on all aspects on how to install the encoder.
+As the installation of the SCH88BEX may differ from location to location, it is not possible to give exact instructions on all aspects on how to install the encoder.
 Below are some general recommendations and procedures.
+The Installation Guide found on Scancons website should also be consulted.